RandyKnapp/ValheimMods/EpicLoot/README.md

 ***EpicLoot works in multiplayer and on dedicated servers!*** The server and all players should have the mod and its dependencies installed.

+## Ashlands Update Notice!

+The Ashlands update introduced the addition of the Mythic tier rarity, as well as a huge rebalance of the mod to be more vanilla friendly.
+If you are upgrading from a previous version you may wish to restore the old values.
+There is now an add-on with patches to restore the old Epic values: [thunderstore link](https://thunderstore.io/c/valheim/p/RandyKnapp/EpicPatches_EpicLoot/).

+Mythic sets have not been created for the base mod, but the feature is available if you wish to create your own sets and add them with the patching system.

 ## Documentation

 **Magic Effects:** [Magic Effects Wiki](https://github.com/RandyKnapp/ValheimMods/wiki/Magic-Effects)